April 27th.

 increase in accessibility to learning.
 Synchronous discussions, and I'm

-assuming we're talking about using instant messaging, tie DL students
+assuming we're talking about using instant messaging, tie DL students to a

 scheduled time to participate and there's rarely a time that's convenient